urban233/PySSA/docs/dev-notes/markdown/test_workflows.md

  3. Choose the kalata.fasta file from the filesystem.
  4. Click on "Import"

-Postconditions:
+Post-conditions:
- * Project contains a sequence with the name kalata (case-sensitive!).
+ * Project contains a sequence with the name Kalata (case-sensitive!).

-Result: ?

 Cleanup:
  * Close the project.
  * Delete the project "Kalata-B1-Seqs".
  * Exit application.

-Postconditions after cleanup:
+Post-conditions after cleanup:
  * Project "Kalata-B1-Seqs" is removed from the workspace.

 # Prediction